MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/migration-steps.md

 ### Convert your scripts

 There is currently no tool to automatically converts scripts in Azure AD PowerShell to Microsoft Graph PowerShell.
 To convert your scripts manually from Azure AD PowerShell, follows the steps below:

 1. Find the Microsoft Graph equivalent of your Azure AD PowerShell cmdlets from the [Cmdlet map](azuread-msoline-cmdlet-map.md).
-1. Select the Microsoft Graph cmdlet to view the reference documentation and get the new syntax for the cmdlet and update your existing scripts.
+1. Select the Microsoft Graph cmdlet to view the reference documentation, get the new syntax for the cmdlet.
+1. Update your existing scripts using the new syntax.

 > [!Note]
 > Parameter names may not be the same in Microsoft Graph PowerShell.
 Consult the documentation to understand how to convert the parameters.

 #### Example

 The equivalent of the Get-AzureADUser cmdlet is [Get-MgUser](/powershell/module/microsoft.graph.users/get-mguser?view=graph-powershell-1.0&preserve-view=true).
-This cmdlet has additional parameters that let you do more with it's output e.g the ConsistencyLevel parameter.
+This cmdlet has additional parameters that let you do more with it's output e.g the ConsistencyLevel parameter that allows you to do `Count`, `Filter`, `Search` among others.

 ### Limitations